KremkowLab/tangential_recording/README.md

 Alternatively, run `MUA_extraction_PSTH.py` (no RF estimation) to:
 1. extract the MUA from the Neuropixels recording, and
-2. compute the PSTH of the MUA for each channel of the probe to see the stimulus effects.
+2. compute the PSTH of the MUA for each channel of the probe to see the effects of specified stimuli.

 **Software:**
 1. *Requirements:* Python 3, [PsychoPy toobox](https://www.psychopy.org/download.html)